olegbarabanov/polyfill-pseudoclass-has/README.md

     - **`queryAll(scopeNode: Element | Document | DocumentFragment): NodeListOf<Element>`**

-      Search for a single element in the scopeNode (which can be an instance of an [Element](https://developer.mozilla.org/docs/Web/API/Element) or a [Document](https://developer.mozilla.org/docs/Web/API/Document) or a [DocumentFragment](https://developer.mozilla.org/docs/Web/API/DocumentFragment)).
-This is similar to [Node.querySelector()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
+      Searches for elements in the scopeNode (which can be an instance of an [Element](https://developer.mozilla.org/docs/Web/API/Element) or a [Document](https://developer.mozilla.org/docs/Web/API/Document) or a [DocumentFragment](https://developer.mozilla.org/docs/Web/API/DocumentFragment)).
+This is similar to [Node.querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).

       ```js
       // Example